 So what’s the big deal about just more than 1% of the American people tuning into Tucker Carlson every night?
 Well, those Americans are among the most vocal grassroots conservative activists and influencers.

-I have registered some objections to Carlson’s rhetorical style — things that I think he could moderate in order to retain some modicum of integrity and thus, better inform his constituency.
+I have registered objections to Carlson’s rhetorical style — things that I think he should moderate in order to retain some modicum of integrity and thus, better inform his constituency.
 His penchant for invoking unsubstantiated hyperbolic absolutism – drawing conclusions that are detached from reality, puts him at risk of becoming the proverbial “boy who cried wolf,” no longer believable.
 Indeed many of Carlson’s sensationalist topics are what I classify as “10% substance and 90% fragrance.”
 And his promotion of conspiracy theories and cultish delusion and obsession with UFOs certainly undermines his credibility.

 I also have concerns about creating celebrity conservatives icons who are, well, human, and thus subject to human foibles and failures.
 In 2017, Carlson stepped into the time slot vacated by Bill O'Reilly, who for 16 years had hosted “The O'Reilly Factor,” the highest-rated cable news show on Fox — until The New York Times took him down.

 Of course, idols at the other networks have fallen, too — including MSNBC’s top-performing Chris Matthews and, more recently, CNN President Jeff Zucker and the network’s top talkinghead, Chris Cuomo — you know, the other Cuomo.